palomachain/paloma-docs/docs/src/guide/contracts.md

   cosmwasm/rust-optimizer:0.12.4
 ```

-This will result in an optimized build of `artifacts/my_first_contract.wasm` or `artifacts/my_first_contract-aarch64.wasm` in your working directory.
+This will result in an optimized build of `artifacts/my_first_contract.wasm` or

-::: {Important}
+`artifacts/my_first_contract-aarch64.wasm` in your working directory.

+:::caution
-Please note that rust-optimizer will produce different contracts on Intel and ARM machines.
+Please note that rust-optimizer will produce different contracts on Intel and
+ARM machines.
 So for reproducible builds you'll have to stick to one.
 :::

 ## Schemas

-In order to make use of JSON-schema auto-generation, you should register each of the data structures that you need schemas for.
+In order to make use of JSON-schema auto-generation, you should register each of
+the data structures that you need schemas for.

 ```rust
 // examples/schema.rs